wasidy/auto_retoucher/README.md

 - compiling result tiles with blending and paste new image to original background with generated mask
 - after generation you can regenerate any part of image with custom prompt and paste it again
 - also batching is supported
+- the application is also suitable for retouching portraits, but I recommend to resize it smaller for best result

 ### Interface